Join Mariann Siegert for an in-depth discussion in this video Avoiding identity theft, part of Creating an Effective Resume (2011).

-As we all know, the ugly truth is that there is a substantial rise in identity theft, and it's getting worse and is still on the rise.
-One way to protect yourself is being careful when posting your resume and personal information on the Internet.
-For example, there used to be a hard-and-fast rule that you must include your full home address on your resume.
+- As we all know, the ugly truth is is that there is a substantial rise in identity theft and it's getting worse and is still on the rise.
+One way to protect yourself is being careful when posting your resume and personal information on the internet.
+For example, there used to be a hard and fast rule that you must include your full home address on your resume.
 Providing your home address used to be a means of communication, but this is rarely the case in today's times.

 Speaking of email addresses, it's a good idea to set up a separate new email address when looking for a job.
 It helps with protection for security purposes and protects your normal email from spammers.
-A separate professional email address gives you an added bonus of keeping better track of job correspondence, and will help you to stay organized in your job search.
-You may get a phone call from someone introducing themselves as a potential employer asking for your personal information, or you may get an unsolicited email with an application for employment attached.
+A separate professional email address gives you added bonus of keeping better track of job correspondence and will help you to stay organized in your job search.
+You may get a phone call from someone introducing themselves as a potential employer, asking for your personal information or you may get an unsolicited email with an application for employment attached.

-Never include such information as your driver's license number, birthday, or Social Security Number on an application that's someone sends you through email.
+Never include such information as your driver's license number, birth date or social security number on an application that someone sends you through email.
 Unfortunately, identity thieves can be pretty smart cookies.
 They can make themselves look and feel just like real employers.
-To avoid identity theft or job scam offers, protect yourself by asking these questions prior to answering any questions over the phone or responding to an email.
+To avoid identity theft through job scam offers, protect yourself by asking these questions prior to answering any questions over the phone or responding to an email.